gavinraym/Boxcar/README.txt

 BOXCAR~ a game for railroad hobos!
-  Collaborators: Gavin Ray, Molly Hardy
+  Collaborators: Gavin Ray, Molly Hardy, Rachel Bushinsky

 Welcome!
 This project is just for fun, and everyone is invited to join us. please start by adding your name to the line of collaborators above.